percona/xtradb-cluster-tutorial/doc/01-Progressive Setup.rst

 - This node (node1) belongs to the ``Prim`` (Primary) cluster; that is, the cluster with quorum.
 - This node is ready

+It is recommended that you run ``myq_status -t 1 wsrep`` on each node in a terminal window (or windows) that you can easy glance at for the remainder of this tutorial.
+This will show you the status of the cluster at a glance.

 Step 6: Add node3
 ---------------------------------

-You should know enough now to add node3 to the cluster
+You should know enough now to add node3 to the cluster at this point.